Exploring the Documentation

 When reading on the web (docs.eblu.me), these render as clickable links.
 The backlinks panel shows what references each page.

-Pre-commit hooks automatically validate that all wiki-links point to existing files and that link targets are unambiguous.
+Prek hooks validate that all wiki-links resolve to existing files and flag ambiguous bare-name links.

 AI Context Priming

-The zk-docs mise task concatenates key documentation files for AI context:
+The ai-docs mise task concatenates key documentation files for AI context: